Serden-YilmazKose/website/content/pgp/first_post.md

 ---
 title: 'Get started with PGP!'
-summary: Get started with PGP
+summary: Introduction to PGP messaging
+tags: ['linux', 'PGP', 'privacy']
 showToc: true
 tocOpen: true
+weight: 1
 ---
 ### What is "PGP"?
 PGP stands for "[Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy)", and it is a program used to encrypt messages.
 It is free to use, and open-source (the code is public).
 It was written by Phil Zimmermann in the 1990s.
-### What do you mean by "encrypted messaged"?
+### What do you mean by "encrypted message"?
 An encrypted message means the message isn't read as clear text.
 It's the difference between this:
 ```txt
 This is a sample.